DataDog/integrations-extras/docontrol/README.md

 #### Create an API key in Datadog

-After you create the API key, copy and save it because you are not able to access it later.
+Be sure to copy and save your API Key as you will not be able to access it after exiting the page.
 For more information, see [API and Application Keys](https://docs.datadoghq.com/account_management/api-app-keys/#add-an-api-key-or-client-token).

 1. Hover over your user name and select **Organization Settings**.